 Resistance bands are great for mobility training.
 Here is an article we wrote on mobility exercises for rotator cuffs.

 Stretching before and after a workout has been considered useful for some time now, but foam rollers, which offer more deep-tissue massage action, have become popular in the last few years.
 These tools, which come in smooth or raised-bump cylinders, improve circulation and relieve muscle tension.
-To test out this trendy piece of fitness equipment, try these foam roller exercises.
-Even who works out will own one of these sooner than later.

 We use a mobility ball over a foam roller when we want to pinpoint myofascial release in a specific muscle or a small area of the body.
 A prime example of this is the hip or the piriformis in the lateral muscle.
 (The piriformis is one of the hip muscles on the side of your body which gets tight on a lot of people.)